-National Student Exchange (NSE)
+Student Exchange National Student Exchange (NSE) and Study Abroad

-The National Student Exchange offers undergraduate students an opportunity to study for up to one year at one of more than 200 colleges and universities in the United States and Canada.
-To qualify for the program students must be studying full time when they apply with a GPA of 2.50 or higher.
+The National Student Exchange program offers undergraduate students an opportunity to study for up to one year at one of more than 200 colleges and universities in the United States and Canada.
+To qualify for the program students must have completed 24 credit hours and be studying full time at UMPI prior to the semester of exchange.
 The application includes recommendations and a personal statement of intent, as well as academic advising and an interview with the program coordinator.
-All courses taken are approved for credit at UMPI by the student's academic advisor prior to placement.
-Financial Aid can be used for qualifying students.
-Applications for exchange for the following fall or spring should be received in the Career Preparation and Employer Relations Office by mid-February in order to qualify for your first-choice placement.
-For more information, visit the Career Preparation and Employer Relations Office located in Preble Hall, 207.768.9589.
+All courses taken are approved for credit at UMPI by the student's academic advisor.
+Applications for exchange must be received by mid-February in order to qualify for placement for the upcoming academic year.
+UMPI also partners with U.Maine's Office of International Programs (OIP) to offer students opportunities to study abroad.
+For more information about NSE or study abroad, contact the Director of Advising, 103 South Hall, call 207/768-9431 or email lorelei.locke@maine.edu.